Skip to main content

 https://shp.ohio.gov/home

-The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant (SLPA) from Oklahoma.
+The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant (SLPA) license from Oklahoma.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-To meet field placement requirements for licensure as a Speech-Language Pathology Assistant in Oklahoma, an individual must complete: - 100 clock hours of clinical experience supervised by a licensed speech-language pathologist.
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - 100 clock hours of clinical experience supervised by a licensed speech-language pathologist.
 The clinical experience requirement must be completed through an accredited academic institution with a Board approved degree program.

 As of the most recent review, there are no identified exam requirements for this license in this location, however, the exam may be required for higher levels of licensure.